dell/csm-docs/content/v1/replication/high-availability/powerstore-metro.md

 ### Limitations
 - PowerStore driver only supports uniform host configuration for Metro volume where the host has active paths to both PowerStore systems.
+- Metro configuration needs to be done by the user by adding zone keys as node labels as per the configuration requirements.
+- Powerstore driver does only fresh host registration for metro configuration.
+To modify an existing host entry, the user will have to remove the existing host entry from the array and restart node pods to enable the Powerstore driver to create fresh host entry.
 - VolumeGroup Metro support is not currently available for uniform host configuration.
 - Metro volume only supports FC and iSCSI protocols for host access.
 - Each Kubernetes node is automatically registered as a host object on both PowerStore systems when the node pods are running.
 However, the connectivity type of the host is set to 'Local Connectivity' by default.
 It needs to be updated manually with the correct 'Metro connectivity' option on both PowerStore systems using the PowerStore Manager UI.